 Any book in circulation may be recalled at anytime from any user, if that book is needed to be placed on reserve.
 Users receive a recall notice which shortens their loan period to 10 days from the date of the notice.
 The standard $0.75 a day overdue fine begins accumulating (no grace period) if the book is not returned by the shortened due date.

 The Reserves Department handles all reserve requests, both print and electronic.
 We place books and films on print reserve; we provide assistance with locating and creating electronic content for use in Blackboard and similar channels.
 We are located in room 030 on the fourth floor of Healey Library, on the Savin Hill Cove side of the building.

 Submitting Materials to Be Put on Reserve

-Materials should be submitted to the Reserves Processing Office (fourth floor of Healey Library) between 8:30 a.m. and 4 p.m.
+Materials should be submitted to the Reserves Processing Office (fourth floor of Healey Library) between 8:00 a.m. and 4 p.m.
 Monday-Friday.
-You may also leave materials with the circulation staff on the second floor by completing a drop-off form.
+You may also leave materials with the circulation staff on the second floor by completing a drop-off form, anytime the library is open.

 Print Reserve Guidelines (for books and films)

-- If you're placing personal copies on reserve, bring them to the Reserves Processing Office from 8:30 a.m.-4 p.m, or complete a drop-off form at the circulation desk.
-Personal copies of films must be commercially produced (no homemade videotapes).
+- If you're placing personal copies on reserve, bring them to the Reserves Processing Office from 8:30 a.m.-4 p.m, or complete a drop-off form at the circulation desk anytime the library is open.

 - Books and films placed on reserve circulate for 3 hours and may be used anywhere on campus.
 Though most reserve items have a 3-hour loan period, faculty may also choose a one-day loan, a two-day loan, or a one-week loan period.

 E-Resources and Digitization Guidelines (for articles and book chapters)